ansonTGN/pyconline-au-workshop-2020/README.md

 # pyconline-au-workshop-2020

+###Note that these instructions changed late on the 4th of April, 2022, due to challenges using Prophet and Pystan in 2022.

 ## For everyone:

 You'll need to make sure you've signed up at https://trial.snowflake.com for an account.
 For best results, you should use at least an Enterprise account in AWS AP-Southeast-2, but any region should work.